 If you have a personal Twitter account that you use mainly as a UND persona, include “UND” in your Twitter handle.
 In this case, it is important to clearly disclose your relationship to UND in your bio.

 Bios should reflect what people can expect from the account.
-If the account is used as more of a broadcast tool than a conversation tool, you should provide an alternate contact handle.
 For example:

-Avatars must be 73×73 pixels in size.
+Profile images must be 400×400 pixels in size with a maximum file size of 10 MB.
 Please include the UND flame logo in your design.